Nada Yoga – outer and inner

-Here follows a short description of Mula Bandha, which is known by most people who practice Hatha Yoga; then of a Mudra which is useful to awaken the Nada sound: Vajroli Mudra.
-Vajroli Mudra is also known by many Hatha Yoga practitioners, but here it may be explained in another way.
+Here follows a short description of Mula Bandha, which is known by most people who practise Hatha Yoga; then, of a Mudra which is useful to awaken the Nada sound: Vajroli Mudra.
+Vajroli Mudra is also known by many Hatha Yoga practitioners but here it may be explained in another way.

 Vajroli Mudra also comes under Hatha Yoga.
 Many different forms of Vajroli are found, which we shall not go into detail about here.
 The contraction of the muscles of the sexual organs and the urinary system is called Vajroli Mudra.
 It influences two important nerve flows in such a way that the energy is freed or transformed to heat.

 The chakras are central seats of consciousness and psychic energy in the spine and in the body.
-They are symbolised by lotus flowers – four-leafed, six-leafed, 10-leafed, 12-leafed, 16-leafed, two-leafed and a thousand-leafed lotus flowers.
-The leaves represent the number of minor energy flows, Nadis, to and from each chakra and their corresponding frequencies, indicated by secondary Mantras (sound syllables) written on each leaf.
+They are symbolised by lotus flowers – four-petalled, six-petalled, 10-petalled, 12-petalled, 16-petalled, two-petalled and a thousand-petalled lotus flowers.
+The petals represent the number of minor energy flows, Nadis, to and from each chakra and their corresponding frequencies, indicated by secondary Mantras (sound syllables) written on each petal.
 As an example, see the illustration of Muladhara Chakra above.

-When you have learnt Mula Bandha, Vajroli Mudra and Yoni Mudra (see exercise 3 in the next section), then they are practiced while you hold the breath and turn your awareness to Bindu.
+When you have learnt Mula Bandha, Vajroli Mudra and Yoni Mudra (see exercise 3 in the next section), then you practice them while holding the breath, turning your awareness to Bindu.
 This is where the Nada Yoga concentration really begins.